What are the two cables used to connect the monitor?

 IBM developed this for use with older video cards, monitors, TV sets, and laptops.
 While our current monitors align with contemporary technology trends, VGA ports continue to exist in older models.

 Yes, certainly.
-Modern monitors often include multiple ports and, hence, are typically equipped with several cables.
-Always confirmed by us are the availability of a power cable—your monitor's lifeline—and an HDMI cable, instrumental in establishing the connection.
+Modern monitors often include multiple ports and, hence, are typically equipped with several monitor cables.
+Always confirmed by us is the availability of a power cable—your monitor's lifeline—and an HDMI cable, which is instrumental in establishing the connection.
+For users looking for a monitor with DisplayPort, be sure to confirm if a DisplayPort cable is included, as it’s often necessary for higher-resolution displays and faster refresh rates.

 Two Common Connectors Used In A Monitor